bic-org-uk/bic-lcf/LCF-1.0.1-REST-Web-Service-Specification.md

 #### Response

+The response depends upon whether there is a need for a two-phase transaction process or not.
+If the LMS has to authorise payment before the transaction can proceed, a HTTP response 202 will be sent in response to the initial POST, which must be repeated with authorisation reference and transaction reference included in the Payment record.

-The response is the same as for creating any entity – see function 03 above.
+If the LMS does not have to authorise payment, the response is the same as for creating any entity - see function 03.

 14 Block patron account
 -----------------------